 Alex is the founder and creative force behind leading women’s outdoor apparel brand FINDRA.
 A lover of the great outdoors, Alex got hooked on mountain biking and quickly realised the kit available to women was extremely limited.
 Compelled to do something better and with a 20-year career in fashion and textiles behind her, Alex was inspired to establish her own brand.

-Film maker, cycled North Coast 500 in 8 days, she is part of Panel 4: Making the North Coast 500 Happen on Sunday afternoon.
+Anna is part of Panel 4: Making the North Coast 500 Happen on Sunday afternoon.

 Becci has been practising yoga since 2002 and riding her bike since 2012.
 An expert at the 3-mile commute, novice team time trialler, and total newbie cyclo-cross racer, she is an active member of the Cowley Road Condors and has run a ‘yoga for cyclists’ winter training course for the past two years.
 To combine her two loves, Becci co-founded VeloVedic cycling and yoga training retreats in 2016 – their first event will run in Oxford later this year.

 Carolyn is a keen cyclist and the owner of Kids And Family Cycles, an award-winning family-run business that loves helping families and businesses to welcome a life-changing cargo bike into their lives.
 She is also a mother to four manic boys aged 9-16 and has used cargo bikes for her daily school runs for the last nine years.

 Cheryl Reid was born in London and has been riding to work for over 12 years.
 She bought her first road bike in 2014 and joined the Cowley Road Condors, quickly becoming women’s officer, and then President the following year.
 She is now the proud owner of four bikes and has cycled up an Alp.
 She loves to combine two of her favourite pastimes – cycling and fancy dress!